nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 You can return to the main page anytime you wish by executing `home`.

-To add an item to your Wishlist, use the [`add` command](#adding-an-item--add).
+To add an activity to your Wishlist, use the [`add` command](#adding-an-activity--add).
-Try adding a new item by typing in `add d/Meiji Shrine du/120` to the command box and press Enter.
+Try adding a new activity by typing in `add d/Visit Meiji Shrine du/120` to the command box and press Enter.
-This will add a new item with the description of "Meiji Shrine" and a duration of 120 minutes.
+This will add a new item with the description of "Visit Meiji Shrine" and a duration of 120 minutes.
 You should now see the item being displayed in the Wishlist.
 * insert image here